The most popular tourist attraction in Moose Jaw, Saskatchewan

 Each Tunnels of Moose Jaw tour accommodates 15 guests and runs for 50 minutes.
 The Chicago Connection tour has several flights of stairs.
 The Passage to Fortune tour has one short flight of stairs, which is also equipped with a lift.
 I have mild claustrophobia.
 Even though we were underground, spaces were large enough not to cause me any issues.

-Other attractions in and around Moose Jaw include the Western Development Museum, Sukanen Ship Museum, Saskatchewan Burrowing Owl Interpretative Centre, and the Temple Mineral Spa built around mineral springs.
+Other attractions in and around Moose Jaw include the Western Development Museum, Sukanen Ship Museum, Saskatchewan Burrowing Owl Interpretative Centre, and the mineral pools at Temple Gardens Hotel & Spa.
 Some things to stop and check out on a future road trip, perhaps.

 Never miss a story.
 Sign up for Destinations Detours and Dreams monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.